Updated 2025-02-22

 • IPv6 addressing is supported for all commercial and government regions.

-• During VCN creation, you choose whether the VCN is enabled for IPv6, or you can enable IPv6 on existing IPv4-only VCNs.
-You also choose whether each subnet in an IPv6-enabled VCN is enabled for IPv6.
+• During VCN creation, you select whether the VCN is enabled for IPv6, or you can enable IPv6 on existing IPv4-only VCNs.
+You also select whether each subnet in an IPv6-enabled VCN is enabled for IPv6.

 • If you use BYOIP, you can import a /48 or larger IPv6 GUA prefix and must assign a /64 prefix or larger to a VCN.

-• You also choose whether a given VNIC in an IPv6-enabled subnet has IPv6 addresses (up to 32 maximum per VNIC).
+• You select whether a specific VNIC in an IPv6-enabled subnet has IPv6 addresses (up to 32 maximum per VNIC).

-• Both inbound- and outbound-initiated IPv6 connections are supported between your VCN and the internet, and between your VCN and your on-premises network.
-Communication between resources within your VCN or between VCNs is also supported.
+• Both inbound- and outbound-initiated IPv6 connections are supported between a VCN and the internet, and between a VCN and an on-premises network.
+Communication between resources within a VCN or between VCNs is also supported.

-• IPv6 traffic between resources within a region (intra- and inter-VCN) is supported.
+• IPv6 traffic between resources within a region (within and between VCNs) is supported.
 See other important details in Routing for IPv6 Traffic and Internet Communication.

-• Both FastConnect and Site-to-Site VPN support IPv6 traffic between your VCN and on-premises network.
+• Both FastConnect and Site-to-Site VPN support IPv6 traffic between a VCN and on-premises network.
 You must configure FastConnect or Site-to-Site VPN for IPv6.

 Overview of IPv6 Addresses

-Oracle supports dual-stack IPv4/IPv6 addressing for VCNs.
-Every VCN always supports IPv4, and you can optionally enable IPv6 during VCN creation.
+Oracle VCNs support IPv4-only addressing and dual-stack IPv4 and IPv6 addressing.
+Every VCN always has at least one private IPv4 CIDR, and you can enable IPv6 during VCN creation.
 You can also add an IPv6 prefix to an IPv4-only VCN while enabling IPv6.
-Enabling IPv6 for the VCN means that when you create a subnet, you can optionally enable it to also have IPv6 addresses.
-Therefore a VCN can have a mix of IPv4-only subnets and IPv6-enabled subnets.
+When IPv6 is enabled for a VCN, while creating a subnet of that VCN you can enable it to also have IPv4 addresses only or both IPv4 and IPv6 addresses.
+Therefore a VCN can have a mix of IPv4-only subnets and subnets that have both IPv4 and IPv6.

-After you create a compute instance, you can add an IPv6 address to the VNIC.
-These IP addresses can be assigned from multiple IPv6 prefixes if they are assigned to the subnet.
+When you create a Compute instance, you can add one or more IPv6 addresses to the VNIC.
+These IP addresses can be assigned from several IPv6 prefixes if they're assigned to the subnet.
 You can remove an IPv6 address from a VNIC at any time.

 IPv6 Prefixes Assigned to an IPv6-Enabled VCN

-An IPv6-enabled VCN is dual stack, meaning it has both an IPv4 CIDR and an IPv6 prefix assigned.
+An IPv6-enabled VCN is dual-stack, meaning it has both an IPv4 CIDR and an IPv6 prefix assigned.
 A VCN can have up to five IPv4 CIDRs and up to five IPv6 prefixes.
 An IPv6-enabled VCN can use an Oracle-allocated /56 Global Unicast Address (GUA), let you import and assign a BYOIPv6 prefix, or specify a Unique Local Address (ULA) prefix.
 Oracle can allocate a GUA IPv6 prefix, also referred to here as a globally routable IPv6 prefix.
 You can also use Bring Your Own IP (BYOIP) to use a /48 prefix.
+Both ULA and BYOIPv6 prefixes must be at minimum /64 in size when assigned to a VCN.
 The following table summarizes the options.

 IPv4 or IPv6 Use and Size Who Assigns the Address Block Allowed Values